jstuck01/SQL-Load-Utility/README.md

  * run.bat (Windows batch file)

 ## Configuration
-Before executing the SQL Load Utility, a configuration needs to be completed.
+Before executing the SQL Load Utility, the configuration file needs to be updated.
 Below is a table that defines the configuration file (config.props) parameters.

 Config Variable | Example Value | Description | Required
 ----------------|---------------|-------------|----------